-The areca palm, native to Madagascar and commonly referred to as a yellow butterfly palm or golden cane palm, belongs to the arecacea/palmae family and is one of the most used palms in outdoor landscaping.
-The areca is popular because it is inexpensive, requires low maintenance in terms of both light and water, makes an excellent covering plant and adds tropical flavor to any outdoor space.
-Areca palms are so cheap and easy, in fact, that some landscapers call them "throwaway palms."
-The areca doesn't require much trimming or pruning, but a bit of maintenance will result in a far more attractive palm over the course of the years.
+The areca palm (Dypsis lutescens), native to Madagascar and commonly referred to as a yellow butterfly palm or golden cane palm, belongs to the arecacea/palmae family and is one of the most used palms in outdoor landscaping in warm climates.
+It adds tropical flavor to any frost-free outdoor space in U.S. Department of Agriculture plant hardiness zones 9b through 11.
+While it doesn't require much pruning, trimming an areca palm plus a bit of routine maintenance will result in a far more attractive tree over the years.

 Location in the Yard

+The areca is popular because it is inexpensive and requires low maintenance in terms of both light and water.
 The amount of trimming required will depend largely on where the areca is planted in the yard.
 In direct sunlight, the older leaves will yellow and even dry out to a gray mass of dead foliage.
-To minimize the amount of pruning necessary, keep the areca in a spot blessed with bright but indirect light.
+To minimize the amount of pruning necessary, keep the areca in a spot blessed with bright indirect light indoors or in a sheltered outdoor garden where it receives light or dappled shade in the afternoon.

 Age When Planted